humphd/have-fun-with-machine-learning/README.md

 * This fantastic [blog post](https://jalammar.github.io/visual-interactive-guide-basics-neural-networks/) by J Alammar, which introduces the concepts of neural networks using intuitive examples.
-* Similarly, [this video](https://www.youtube.com/watch?v=FmpDIaiMIeA) introduction by [Brandon Rohrer](https://www.youtube.com/channel/UCsBKTrp45lTfHa_p49I2AEQ) is a really good intro to CNN like we'll be using
+* Similarly, [this video](https://www.youtube.com/watch?v=FmpDIaiMIeA) introduction by [Brandon Rohrer](https://www.youtube.com/channel/UCsBKTrp45lTfHa_p49I2AEQ) is a really good intro to
+Convolutional Neural Networks like we'll be using
 * If you’d rather have a bit more theory, I’d recommend [this online book](http://neuralnetworksanddeeplearning.com/chap1.html) by [Michael Nielsen](http://michaelnielsen.org/).

 ##Setup